romagny13/NIntercept/README.md

 > Allows to **customize the code generated**.
 It's an "alternative" to Mixins.
 Require to write **il code** with [System.Reflection.Emit](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit?view=netcore-3.1).

-For example allows to implement INotifyPropertyChanged or create the commands for the ViewModel.
+_For example allows to implement INotifyPropertyChanged or create the commands for the ViewModel Proxy generated.
+Take a look to the **CodeGenerationSample**_

 ```cs
 var options = new ProxyGeneratorOptions();